 It is the decision of the Race Officer to abandon a race or event.
-This may occur in advance in consultation with the Sailing Manager and/or Vice Commodore or flag officers.
+This may occur in advance in consultation with the Sailing Manager, Principal Race Officer, Vice Commodore Racing or flag officers.
 This decision should be based on existing and forecast weather conditions, with respect to the Race Safety Category under which the event is being conducted.
-Race abandonment may be decided prior to the start of a race, or when necessary, it may be decided during a race event.
+Race abandonment may be decided prior to the start of a race, or when necessary, it may be decided during a race.